-Eligibility: 120 games for the U.S. Women's National Team.
 A midfielder who was a member of the United States team that won the 1999 Women's World Cup.
 Fair played 120 full internationals for the United States, the first against Norway in February 1996 and the last against Iceland in July 2005.
 Those 120 games included four World Cup qualifiers in 2002, four in the 1999 World Cup and five in the 2000 Olympic Games.
-Fair played all three WUSA seasons for Philadelphia, plus the WUSA festivals in 2004.
+Fair played all three Women's United Soccer Association seasons for Philadelphia, plus the WUSA festivals in 2004.
 After the end of WUSA, she played two seasons in the WPSL, two in the French first division and one in the English first division.